miller-28/luxaris/luxaris-api/designs/product/design-1-overview.md

 ## 11. Summary

-The Posts context is the **product core** of Luxaris, providing:
+The four product domains form the **product core** of Luxaris:

-✅ **Channels** – Platform connections
+✅ **Posts** – Content creation and lifecycle
-✅ **Posts** – Multi-platform content
+✅ **Channels** – Platform connections and OAuth
-✅ **Scheduling** – Time-based publishing
+✅ **Generation** – AI-assisted content creation
-✅ **Generation** – AI-assisted creation
+✅ **Scheduling** – Time-based publishing automation

-All four components work together to enable reliable, scalable, observable social media management.
+All four domains work together with System domain to enable reliable, scalable, observable social media management.

 **Next steps:**
 1. Review each detailed design document
 2. Understand the two-runner publishing architecture
 3. Follow domain rules and constraints
-4. Use exposed service interfaces from other contexts
+4. Use exposed service interfaces from other domains